Fannon/mobo-documentation/Modeling/ProjectStructure/field.md

 The biggest difference to SMW attributes is that mobo fields already declare how they will be rendered and validated.
 Those information will be inherited through the models up to the final form.

-**Fields usually declare:**
-* The id (machine name) through the filename.
+#### Fields declare
 * A human readable title
-* An optional description.
+* An optional description
-* The datatype, consisting of type and format (see JSON Schema Spec).
+* The datatype, consisting of type and format (see JSON Schema Spec)
+* Whether the field links to forms
-* Additional validation (some datatypes already come with validation).
+* Additional validation (some datatypes already come with validation)
-* The format can link to other forms, in this case the datatype is page.
-* Semantic Forms options that define how SF will render the final field.
+* Semantic Forms options that define how the field will render and behave in Semantic Forms

 ## Supported Datatypes
 ### Primitive Datatypes (type)